 At this stage, it’s important to remember that strategic sourcing isn’t purely about cost.
 It’s about building long-term, mutually beneficial relationships.

 Inform the chosen supplier, or suppliers, that you have awarded the contract and start to implement the strategic sourcing plan developed in the earlier stages.
-This will involve changing from any existing suppliers and ensuring there is clear, transparent communication between the organization and the suppliers.
+This will involve changing from any existing suppliers and ensuring there is clear, transparent communication between the organisation and the suppliers.

 Once the supply chain is up and running, it’s important to monitor the supplier’s performance, consider both KPIs and your requirements.
 If you identify areas for improvement, communicate openly with the supplier to resolve them.

 A strategic sourcing strategy can take various approaches.
-Identifying the right strategy for your organization will depend on factors such as the competitiveness of the supplier marketplace, the supplier’s risk tolerance, and the overall business strategy.
+Identifying the right strategy for your organisation will depend on factors such as the competitiveness of the supplier marketplace, the supplier’s risk tolerance, and the overall business strategy.